Macula-Systems-LLC/purview-automation/purview-import.md

 >
 > Filter by asset type, where the asset type matches the string entirely

-> `--filter-type-start <FILTER>`
+> `--filter-collection <FILTER>`
 >
-> Filter by asset type, where the asset type starts with the specified string
+> Filter by collection name, where the collection name matches a collection in the domain

 Examples: